Cm30V/satmathextension/README.md

 ### Install ollama ( if you havent)
 curl -fsSL https://ollama.com/install.sh | sh

-RUN THIS BEFORE YOU START UP OLLLMA to prevent 403 error: launchctl setenv OLLAMA_ORIGINS "*"
+RUN THIS COMMAND BELOW BEFORE YOU START UP OLLLMA to prevent 403 error:

+launchctl setenv OLLAMA_ORIGINS "*"

 IF OLLAMAS ALREADY RUNNING, QUIT IT, AND RUN THAT COMMAND THEN START ollama again!